wowace-clone/ChatThrottleLib/README.txt

 == How to embed ChatThrottleLib ==

+Method 1:
  * Copy ChatThrottleLib.lua into your addon directory
  * Add "ChatThrottleLib.lua" to your .toc file

+Method 2:
+ * Copy the entire ChatThrottleLib folder to your addon
+ * Add "ChatThrottleLib/ChatThrottleLib.xml" to your .toc file

 You're done, and can now use ChatThrottleLib:SendChatMessage and ChatThrottleLib:SendAddonMessage to send your messages!